GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 Neg.
 A fine band, smooth to the touch.
 It often is host to a shied shaped charm affixed to the band. *A user with a [Will] of 13+ may activate this ring as an action to produce a forcefield affixed to the ring that functions exactly like a tower shield, save for the lack of weight nor need for minimum [Body] score.
 If the forcefield is destroyed by any means, roll a d6.
 The wearer gains spell sickness equal to the result and the ring is unable to materialize the forcefield for a number of days equal to the result +1.
 The forcefield can be safely dematerialized as an action or reaction*.

+**Ring of Witch Hunting**, $3,750
+Neg.
+A ring of simple form.
+*If the wearer inflicts an attack against a creature casting a spell or with any spell-sickness, the attack gains a +1.
+This has no effect if the wearer has any spell-sickness*.

 **Ring of Wondernaming**, $9,500
 Neg.
 A ring of modest quality.
 Not too gaudy, but not so plain.